 Additional tax on corporate income

-The provisions of 10% additional tax which were introduced in 2015 to facilitate the use of corporate retained earnings to fund facility investment and payroll increase shall be applied until the end of December 2020 and the rate has been raised to 20%.
+The provisions of 10% additional tax, which were introduced in 2015 to facilitate the use of corporate retained earnings to fund facility investment and payroll increases, shall be applied until the end of December 2020, and the rate has been raised to 20%.
 The additional tax shall apply to companies whose net assets exceed KRW 50 billion (excluding small and medium-sized enterprises [SMEs]) and companies belonging to business groups subject to restrictions on cross-shareholdings under the Act on Monopoly Regulation and Fair Trade.

 Companies should elect one of the following methods in computing the additional tax: